-Suspected suicide bomber kills three police officers in southern Turkey
+Suicide bomber kills three police in southern Turkey

-GAZIANTEP, Turkey A suspected suicide bomber killed three police officers and wounded at least nine people in the southern Turkish city of Gaziantep on Sunday during a police raid on an alleged Islamic State safehouse, a local official and security sources said.
+GAZIANTEP, Turkey A suicide bomber killed three police officers and wounded at least nine people in the southern Turkish city of Gaziantep on Sunday during a police raid on a suspected Islamic State safehouse, a local official and security sources said.

 The bomber detonated explosives as police raided the house in the Besyuzevler neighborhood of the city, some 40 km (25 miles) from the Syrian border, Abdullah Nejat Kocer, a local member of parliament from the ruling AK Party, told reporters.

+A second suicide bomber detonated explosives during another police raid related to the same investigation at an apartment in the city's Gazikent suburb, but no other people were killed, a police official at the scene said.
+That blast blew the front wall out of the building, according to a Reuters witness.

-He said three police officers were killed.
-Six of the wounded were also police, two of them in a critical condition in hospital.
+Kocer said three police officers were killed in the Besyuzevler blast.
+Six of the wounded were also police, two of them left in a critical condition in hospital.
 The three other people wounded were Syrian nationals, Kocer told reporters.

-Security sources earlier told Reuters that police had pursued a vehicle believed to be carrying explosives to the house, where a group of Syrian nationals were thought to be sheltering, before raiding it.
+Security sources said police had pursued a vehicle believed to be carrying explosives to the house, where a group of Syrian nationals were thought to be sheltering, before raiding it.

-The privately-run Dogan news agency said police were raiding a second address in the city in connection with the blast, and that there were reports of further explosions and gunfire.

 Turkey has seen a spate of suicide bombings by militants suspected of links to Islamic State.
 A suicide bomb killed more than 50 people, many of them children, at a Kurdish wedding in Gaziantep in August.